 Your relationship to your memoir-writing coach is likely to be a long one.
 There is no other way to make it effective.
 Coaching is like counseling in a way.
 Counseling requires an introductory, getting-to-know-you phase before both of you can move on to a productive phase.
 You can’t expect a counselor to help you with […]

 Memoir writers can achieve much alone.
 But, it is also true that working with a memoir professional can cut down the time it takes to produce a book of memoirs and can significantly jack up the quality.

-When is the best time to start working with a memoir coach?
+When is the best time to start working with a writing coach?
 The obvious answer is when you feel the need to, but “the need to” is not always obvious.
 Many times, writers will decide that they need to submit polished material to a coach and so will put off the coaching process.
 This is […]

 Life phases are one way in which you can organize your memoir.
 Life phases are the emotional and psychological cycles or phases that have marked your life.
-They are a great tool to give depth and cohesion to your memoir.

 A writing prompt seems like a good idea—but is it really?